4ku/Place-recognition-evaluation/README.md

 ```
 It's used element-wise multiplication of predicted candidates for each method to get final candidates matrix.
 Then precision, recall, f1 score and accuracy are calculated for final candidates matrix.

-**Note**: after evaluation for each method separately, ground truth file will be created in `results` folder (this file looks like this: real_*.txt).
-You have to be make sure, that all real_*.txt files are the same.
+**Note**: after evaluation for each method separately, ground truth file will be created in `results` folder (this file looks like this: `real_*.txt`).
+You have to be make sure, that all `real_*.txt` files are the same.
 If they are different, corresponding error will be printed in the terminal.

-# Evaluation Metrics

-The evaluation metrics used in this framework are:

-* **Precision**: The ratio of true positive loop closures to the total number of predicted loop closures.

-* **Recall**: The ratio of true positive loop closures to the total number of actual loop closures.

-* **F1 Score**: The harmonic mean of precision and recall, providing a balanced measure of the method's performance.

-* **Accuracy**: The ratio of correctly identified loop closures (true positives) and correctly identified non-loop closures (true negatives) to the total number of loop closure predictions.
-This metric measures the overall performance of the place recognition method.

-# Configuration

-The `config.yaml` file allows you to configure and customize various parameters for merging and processing point cloud, odometry, and image data.
-Here are some key parameters you can modify:

-*    `merge_rosbag_input_path`: The input path for the rosbag file to be merged.
-*    `merge_rosbag_output_path`: The output path for the merged rosbag file.
-*    `lidar_raw_topic`, `odom_raw_topic`, `img_raw_topic`: Raw topic names for point cloud, odometry, and image data respectively.
-*    `merged_lidar_topic`, `merged_odom_topic`, `merged_camera_topic`: Topic names for the merged point cloud, odometry, and image data.
-*    `keyframe_type`: Point cloud accumulation method, either queue-like (0) or batch-like (1).
-*    `merge_leaf_size`: Voxel grid filter leaf size for merging point clouds.
-*    `cloud_size`: Number of clouds to accumulate before publishing.
-*    `record_size`: The number of triplets (point cloud, odometry, and image) to record for evaluation.
-*    `min_idx_diff`: The minimum index difference between loop closure candidates.
-*    `angle_consideration`: Whether to consider the angle between loop closure candidates.
-*    `max_angle_deg`: The maximum angle difference (in degrees) between loop closure candidates.
-*    `max_dist`: The maximum distance between loop closure candidates.
-*    `save_candidates`: Flag to save loop closure candidates (predicted and real) to a file in the results folder.

-By adjusting these parameters, you can customize the merging process, point cloud processing, and loop closure evaluation according to your specific needs and dataset.

-Additionally, you can add new place recognition methods by implementing the `BaseMethod` interface and including them in the `methods` directory.

-## Create own vocabulary for DBoW2
+# Create own vocabulary for DBoW2

 1. Run roscore: